grafana/grafana/docs/sources/panels/visualizations/time-series/graph-time-series-as-bars.md

 +++
-title = "Create bar graphs"
-keywords = ["grafana", "time series panel", "documentation", "guide", "graph"] weight = 200
+title = "Graph time series as bars" keywords = ["grafana", "time series panel", "documentation", "guide", "graph"] weight = 200
 +++

-# Create bar graphs
+# Graph time series as bars

 > **Note:** This is a beta feature.
 Time series panel is going to replace the Graph panel in the future releases.

-This section explains how to use Time series field options to create a bar graph and illustrates what the options do.
+This section explains how to use Time series field options to visualize time series data as bars and illustrates what the options do.

-## Create a bar graph
+## Create the panel

 1. [Add a panel](https://grafana.com/docs/grafana/latest/panels/add-a-panel/).
 Select the [Time series]({{< relref "_index.md" >}}) visualization.
 1. In the [Panel editor](https://grafana.com/docs/grafana/latest/panels/panel-editor/), click the **Field** tab.
 1. In Style, click **Bars**.

-## Style the bar graph
+## Style the bars

-Use the following field settings to refine your bar graph.
+Use the following field settings to refine your visualization.

 For more information about applying these options, refer to: